 We communicate with you through email, notices posted on the Outfield websites or apps, and other means available through the Services, including mobile text messages and push notifications.
-Examples of these communications include: (1) welcome and engagement communications - informing you about how to best use Outfield, new features, updates about other Members in your Organization and their actions, etc.; (2) service communications; these will cover service availability, security, and other issues about the functioning of Outfield; (3) promotional communications; these include both email and in system messaging, and may contain promotional information directly or on behalf of our partners, including business opportunities and information from companies.
+Examples of these communications include: (1) welcome and engagement communications - informing you about how to best use Outfield, performance insights, new features, updates about other Members in your Organization and their actions, etc.; (2) service communications; these will cover service availability, security, and other issues about the functioning of Outfield.
 These messages will be sent to you based on your profile information and messaging preferences.
 You may change your email and contact preferences at any time by signing into your account and changing your email settings.
-You can also opt out of promotional messages by sending a request to Outfield’ support team.
+You can also opt out of engagement communications.
 Please be aware that you cannot opt out of receiving service messages from Outfield.

 2.3.
 User Communications